 The expert’s opinion can be a powerful tool in opposing any insurance company or party you are making a claim against who may say that you are at fault for your accident.

 Your pedestrian accident lawyer will also obtain your medical records and review them.
 Your injuries, recovery, and how the accident has changed your life will all be presented to the appropriate parties to help you obtain as much as possible in compensation for your injuries.

 After a pedestrian accident, you should make sure that you are taken care of by getting medical treatment.
 Even if you think you feel fine after an accident, it is best to go to a hospital to get an appropriate medical review.
 Many kinds of injuries, like slipped discs, internal bleeding or brain hemorrhaging may take hours before they are symptomatic.

 If you are able to, try to get pictures of the entire accident scene (including the car, any pieces of the car that may be lying about), and identification information from any witnesses.

-The Peterborough pedestrian accident lawyers at Preszler Law Firm can help you if you were hit by a car while walking or bicycling.
+The Peterborough pedestrian accident lawyers at Preszler Injury Lawyers can help you if you were hit by a car while walking or bicycling.
 Call us today to discuss obtaining damages for the injuries you have incurred as a pedestrian.